pimcore/data-importer/doc/04_Import_Execution_Details.md

 in their exact order.

-For executing processing of sequential and parallel queue items, two commands (`datahub:data-importer:process-queue-sequential` and `datahub:data-importer:process-queue-parallel`) are available.
+For executing processing of sequential and parallel queue items, two commands (`datahub:data-importer:process-queue-sequential` and `datahub:data-importer:process-queue-parallel`) are available or processing can be done via the symfony messenger.

 The actual processing is the same for both types and consists of following steps for import jobs:
 - Look for existing data element based on loading strategy or create new data element.